apache/arrow/docs/source/python/timestamps.rst

 Arrow/Pandas Timestamps
 =======================

-The Arrow timestamp is stored as a numeric value (64-bit integer) with metadata of a time unit (e.g. seconds or microseconds), and an optional timezone assocated with a column.
-Python (datetime) and Pandas (Timestamp) have essentially the same representations as Arrow.
+Arrow timestamps are stored as a 64-bit integer with column metadata to associate a time unit (e.g. milliseconds, microseconds, or nanoseconds), and an optional time zone.
+Pandas (`Timestamp`) has essentially the same representations as Arrow.
 Pandas's default time unit is nanoseconds.
-Python/Pandas timestamp types without a associated timezone are referred to as "Naive".
-Python/Pandas timestamp types with an associated timezone are referred to "Aware".
+Python/Pandas timestamp types without a associated time zone are referred to as "Naive".
+Python/Pandas timestamp types with an associated time zone are referred to as "Aware".

 Timestamp Conversions